pixelmatix/smartmatrix-docs/SmartMatrix/docs/shop.md

 > ![SmartMatrix](photos/KickStaffPick.jpg)

-SmartMatrix Display is now discontinued and not available for purchase
+SmartMatrix Display is now discontinued and not available for purchase, but you can build your own DIY version by following [our Instructable](https://www.instructables.com/id/SmartMatrix-Dynamic-LED-Art-Display/).

 ## SmartMatrix Bundle